ksdt/winter18designs/README.md

 After installing that software, you can install VVV here: https://varyingvagrantvagrants.org/docs/en-US/installation/ (Git is probably the easiest way to install)
+Note: Where you install VVV ($command ending with vagrant-local) is the directory that the project will live, so run that command with the directory you want to store the site.

 Go through the instructions that it details about starting the virtual machine.